West Australian Football League: Television

-In 2022, the WAFL signed a deal that will see 26 games including all finals matches broadcast on the Seven Network, with the remaining 72 matches to be available for streaming on the AFL's official app and AFL On Demand service.

-Previously in January 2015, the WAFL announced a deal struck with the Seven Network, where under the arrangement, Seven agreed to a three-year deal involving the telecast of 18 home and away matches as well as all Finals matches, broadcast throughout Western Australia.
-Before this, the WAFL match of the round was broadcast on ABC throughout Western Australia every Saturday afternoon during the regular home and away season.
-Matches were replayed nationwide on-demand from the ABC iView service and re-broadcast on the ABC2 channel early Friday morning at 2:30 am local time.
+The WAFL signed a 2022 agreement to broadcast 26 games (including all finals matches) on the Seven Network, with the remaining 72 matches available for streaming on the AFL's app and AFL On Demand service.
+In January 2015, the league announced a three-year agreement with the Seven Network for the telecast of 18 home and away matches and all finals matches throughout Western Australia.
+Before this, the WAFL match of the round was broadcast on ABC in Western Australia every Saturday afternoon during the regular home-and-away season.
+Matches were replayed nationwide on demand by the ABC iView service and re-broadcast on the ABC2 channel on early Friday mornings.

 Radio

-Radio stations which cover the competition include ABC Radio Perth, ABC Radio Grandstand Digital, 91.3 SportFM, 107.3 HFM and KIX Country Digital.
+Radio stations which cover the league include ABC Radio Perth, ABC Radio Grandstand Digital, 91.3 SportFM, 107.3 HFM and KIX Country Digital.

 Sponsorship

-Since the 2025 season, the WAFL has been sponsored by Western Australia-based logistics service provider Sullivan Logistics, who signed a four-year deal to be naming rights sponsor of the competition.
-This ended a three-year period where there no naming rights sponsor which were previously held by Optus (2019–2021), And before that McDonald's (2015–2018) and earlier still AAMI (2010–2014).
+The WAFL is sponsored by Western Australia-based Sullivan Logistics, who signed a four-year naming-rights deal in 2025.
+This ended a three-year period with no naming-rights sponsor; previous sponsors were Optus (2019–2021), McDonald's (2015–2018) and AAMI (2010–2014).

 Attendance

-Attendance at WAFL matches dropped when each of the two Western Australian based AFL teams entered the league.
-In recent years, however the attendances have increased slightly, with 2009 recording the first combined annual attendance of more than 200,000 since 1994.
+Attendance at WAFL matches dropped when each of the two Western Australian-based AFL teams entered the league.
+Attendance has increased slightly, with 2009 recording the first combined annual attendance of more than 200,000 since 1994.

 The largest recent crowd was 29,879 at the 2021 WAFL Grand Final between Subiaco and South Fremantle at Optus Stadium.
 The all-time attendance record is 52,781 in 1979 for East Fremantle v South Fremantle at Subiaco Oval.

-Patrons at the WAFL pay at the gates.

-The following are relatively recent attendance figures.